AC not cooling

 HVAC

-The answer to 'AC not cooling' is that there are several common causes, including a refrigerant leak, a problem with the compressor, a clogged air filter, or issues with the thermostat or electrical components.
-Symptoms may include warm air coming from the vents, the AC running constantly, or the system not turning on at all.
+The answer to 'AC not cooling' is that there are several common causes, including a dirty air filter, low refrigerant levels, a problem with the compressor, or issues with the thermostat or electrical components.
+Symptoms can include the AC unit running constantly but not cooling the home effectively, warm air blowing from the vents, or the compressor not turning on.

 Step-by-Step Guide